davdom004/midnight-tank-externals/README.md

+---
+#
+# The Addon is bricked GGs
+---

 # TankExternals

 TankExternals is a World of Warcraft addon that tracks defensive externals available for your group and shows them as a compact icon bar.
 It is aimed at tanks and raid leaders who want a fast view of which externals are currently ready, recharging, or unavailable.